 Most premium subcompact crossovers are designed as chic urban runabouts that are more focused on street driving than serious rough-terrain capability.
 The exception is the Land Rover Range Rover Evoque; it offers off-road prowess well beyond the others, thanks in part to standard gear such as hill descent control and Land Rover’s Terrain Response 2 system.

-In terms of acceleration, the BMW X2, Jaguar E-Pace, and Range Rover Evoque stand out from the pack—the X2 has an available high-output turbo four with 302 horsepower, and the EPace and Evoque’s step-up engine has 296 hp.
+In terms of acceleration, the BMW X2, Jaguar E-Pace, Mercedes-AMG GLA 35 and GLA 45, and Range Rover Evoque stand out from the pack—available on the X2 and standard on the AMG GLA 35 are high-output turbo fours with about 300 horsepower, and the E-Pace and Evoque’s step-up engine has 296 hp.
+But it’s the AMG GLA 45 with its 382 horsepower and the all-electric Volvo XC40 Recharge with 402 horsepower that are the brawniest of these cute utes.
 On the flipside, the Lexus UX offers the only “full” hybrid model in the class.